cerby0n/volautomatiq/README.md

   - Threads, handles, and session information
   - Full command line
   - Network connections
+  - Security Identifiers (SIDs)
+  - Loaded DLLs

+### On-Demand Plugin Execution
+- **Handles Analysis**: Enter a PID to view all handles for that process
+- **FileScan**: Search for files in memory with optional grep filtering
+- Real-time server connection status indicator
+- Results displayed in modal overlay

 ### Resizable Panels
 - Drag the resize handle to adjust the side panel width